kletobias/p2022/_projects/automation-using-a-test-harness-br-for-deep-learning-br-part-2.md

 ## Observations From Looking At The DataFrame

-It becomes obvious, by looking at the DataFrame, that for 3 out of the 4 tested setups, that used *resnet18* as model ended up having an error_rate (on the validation set) larger than 0.
-The worst recorded error rate is given for the following configuration, in the output below..
+It becomes obvious by looking at the DataFrame that for 3 out of the 4 tested setups that use *resnet18* as model, the error_rate (on the validation set) is larger than 0.
+The worst recorded error rate is given for the following configuration in the output below.
 We will come to the error rate for the *resnet34* configurations in a little.

 ```python